jonlong/gruntfile/README.md

 A modular, easily configurable Gruntfile.
 Graciously shared by [@cowboy](https://github.com/cowboy/wesbos/commit/5a2980a7818957cbaeedcd7552af9ce54e05e3fb).

-Use `.Gruntfile` to define your tasks, and edit the individual tasks as needed per-project.
+Use `.Gruntfile` to define your tasks, and edit the individual task files as needed per-project.

 ## Usage